Head-First-Design-Patterns/Head-First-Design-Patterns-PHP/README.md

 * [Factory Method](FactoryMethod.php) - Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to the subclasses.
 * [Abstract Factory](FactoryPatternAbstract.php) - Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
 * [Singleton Pattern](SingletonPattern.php) - Ensure a class only has one instance and provide a global point of access to it.
+* [Command Pattern] (CommandPatternSimple.php) - Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 ##OO Basics
 * Abstraction